NARKOZ/ginatra/README.md

 You'll need a few gems just to serve git repositories:

-    (sudo) gem install sinatra grit coderay
+    $ (sudo) gem install grit coderay

 To run the test suite, you also need:

-    (sudo) gem install rspec webrat rack-test cucumber
+    $ (sudo) gem install rspec webrat rack-test cucumber

+To do both these steps more quickly, run the following rake tasks:

+    $ rake setup:gems
+    $ rake setup:test

 Then clone this repository:

-    git clone git://github.com/lenary/ginatra.git
+    $ git clone git://github.com/lenary/ginatra.git

 You'll  also need  to  (`--bare`) clone  `atmos/hancock-client`  into the  repos directory and call it test: (don't ask, it was just a repo i chose at random)

-    cd repos && git clone --bare git://github.com/atmos/hancock-client.git test.git
+    $ cd repos && git clone --bare git://github.com/atmos/hancock-client.git test.git

+This can be done much quicker by doing the following rake task

+    $ rake setup:repo

 Usage
 -----

 If you're just using it in development, use the following to run Ginatra:

-    ruby ginatra.rb
+    $ ruby ginatra.rb

-There are issues running sinatra on passenger.
-We discourage Ginatra's use on passenger until we can make it stable.
+Ginatra  also runs  on thin.  **BEWARE:** There  are issues  running Ginatra  on Passenger.
+We discourage Ginatra's use on Passenger until we can make it stable.

-To clone repositories so that Ginatra  can see them, clone the repositories into `./repos/` - they will be served  automatically.
-Use the `--bare` switch to both save space and  make sure Ginatra can  read them.
-If you rename  them, make sure the directory ends in `.git`.
-For Example:

-    cd repos
-    git clone --bare git://github.com/lenary/ginatra.git
-    git clone --bare git://github.com/mojombo/grit.git fun.git
+I have made a rake task so that  you can easily add repositories to Ginatra.
+Use the following to add repositories to Ginatra, without fear of getting it wrong:

+    $ rake add repo='git://github.com/lenary/ginatra.git'
+    $ rake add repo='git://github.com/mojombo/grit.git' name='fun'

 Authors & Thanks
 ----------------